anablock/tailwindcss/README.md

 * `inline-block` - use on buttons
 * `uppercase` -
 * When using uppercase, increase letter spacing by using `tracking-wider` and `font-semibold`
+* `relative` -
+* `flex` - Utilities for controlling how flex items both grow and shrink.
+* `items` - Utilities for controlling how flex and grid items are positioned along a container's cross axis.

 ### Responsiveness
 * `max-w-md` - max width container
 * `mx-auto` - center the container